Future Dates to be announced

 We’ll say goodbye today to glorious Palau, after being transferred to the airport for your flight home.

-Price includes: Airport transfers to and from hotel; Luxurious Accommodation for 8 nights; 8 breakfasts, 5 lunches, 5 dinners (including welcome and farewell), refreshments and snacks while on the boat; 13 Total dives over 5 days; Private vessel for our small group (max 10 divers); Excursion to dive in world-famous Jellyfish Lake; Land tour and diving at Peleliu Island; Diving and land tour permits; Nitrox up to 36%; HE Travel tour director and Experienced local dive guides; and tanks and weights.
+Price includes: Airport transfers to and from hotel; Luxurious Accommodation for 8 nights; 8 breakfasts, 5 lunches, 5 dinners (including welcome and farewell), refreshments and snacks while on the boat; 13 Total dives over 5 days; Private vessel for our small group (max 10 divers); Excursion to dive in world-famous Jellyfish Lake; Land tour and diving at Peleliu Island; Diving and land tour permits; Nitrox up to 36%; Services of a knowledgeable HE Travel tour host (with a minimum number of participants); and Experienced local dive guides; and tanks and weights.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage (please note that this covers any medical needs during this trip, EXCEPT any medical situations related to diving.
 See below).

 Optional Tour Choices: